privacyguides/privacyguides.org/docs/desktop-browsers.md

 ### Arkenfox (advanced)

+!!! tip "Use Mullvad Browser for advanced anti-fingerprinting"

+    [Mullvad Browser](#mullvad-browser) provides the same anti-fingerprinting protections as Arkenfox out of the box, and does not require the use of Mullvad's VPN to benefit from these protections.
+Coupled with a VPN, Mullvad Browser can thwart more advanced tracking scripts which Arkenfox cannot.
+Arkenfox still has the advantage of being much more flexible, and allowing per-site exceptions for websites which you need to stay logged in to.

 The [Arkenfox project](https://github.com/arkenfox/user.js) provides a set of carefully considered options for Firefox.
 If you [decide](https://github.com/arkenfox/user.js/wiki/1.1-To-Arkenfox-or-Not) to use Arkenfox, a [few options](https://github.com/arkenfox/user.js/wiki/3.2-Overrides-[Common]) are subjectively strict and/or may cause some websites to not work properly - [which you can easily change](https://github.com/arkenfox/user.js/wiki/3.1-Overrides) to suit your needs.
 We **strongly recommend** reading through their full [wiki](https://github.com/arkenfox/user.js/wiki).
 Arkenfox also enables [container](https://support.mozilla.org/en-US/kb/containers#w_for-advanced-users) support.

+Arkenfox only aims to thwart basic or naive tracking scripts through canvas randomization and Firefox's built-in fingerprint resistance configuration settings.
+It does not aim to make your browser blend in with a large crowd of other Arkenfox users in the same way Mullvad Browser or Tor Browser do, which is the only way to thwart advanced fingerprint tracking scripts.
+Remember you can always use multiple browsers, for example, you could consider using Firefox+Arkenfox for a few sites that you want to stay logged in on or otherwise trust, and Mullvad Browser for general browsing.

 ## Brave